dbinagi/nomodoro/README.md

 If you like menus, you can install the dependency nui.menu and you will have enable a command `NomoMenu` to display options in a popup

 ![menu](assets/menu.png)

+# Contributions

+Contributions are more than welcome!
+Thanks to:

+@gaardhus
+@nfwyst